 Faculty:Faculty of Business and Law

-Sudipta has a PhD from the School of Hotel and Tourism Management (SHTM), The Hong Kong Polytechnic University, and has been associated with tourism higher education since 2001.
+Sudipta has a PhD from the prestigious School of Hotel and Tourism Management (SHTM), The Hong Kong Polytechnic University, and has been associated with higher education in tourism, hospitality and events since 2001.

-Before working in the UK, Sudipta worked as a tourism academic in India, Malaysia, Hong Kong, and South Korea.
-He has authored and co-authored a number of book chapters, conference and journal papers in the areas of technology and social media in tourism, ecotourism, destination life cycle models, sustainability and technology in urban tourism, and tourism education.
+Before working in the UK, Sudipta worked in Higher Education institutions in Malaysia, Hong Kong, and South Korea.
+He has authored and co-authored several book chapters, conference and journal papers in the areas of tourism teaching (social values, ecological values and experiential learning in tourism), socialisation in ecotourism, role of social media in sustainable development of tourism, social media and ecotourism, sustainability and technology in urban tourism.

-Sudipta's experience also involves teaching and learning activities in various domains of tourism and hospitality, and one of his main pedagogical interest is experiential learning in tourism.
+Sudipta is a Fellow (FHEA) Advance HE, in recognition of attainment against the UK Professional Standards Framework for teaching and learning support in Higher Education.
+One of Sudipta's main pedagogical interest is experiential learning in tourism.
 He received the Special Achievement Award (Global Talent) 2018 from the Woosong Foundation, Woosong University, South Korea for contributions towards Masters of Arts in Culinary Entrepreneurship (MACE) Program – managing and creating a suitable academic environment, developing curriculum and training.
+Sudipta was also nominated for Student Staff Partnership Awards 2020 by the ARU Students' Union in July 2020, for his contribution towards the Tourism Management course as a continuous force in upholding the dignity of the course, support as a PDT, continuous feedback and going beyond normal duty in supporting students on employability prospects and wellbeing.

 Sarkar, S.K.
-(Forthcoming).
+(2021).
 Socialization: How it augments ecotourists’ experiential satisfaction during eco-trips and after (in social media aided virtual settings).
 In: Fennell, D. (Ed.)
 Routledge Handbook of Ecotourism.
 Routledge Taylor & Francis.

 Sarkar S.K., Toanoglou M. and George B. (2020).
 The Making of Data-Driven Sustainable Smart City Communities in Holiday Destinations.
 In: George B., Paul J. (Eds.)
 Digital Transformation in Business and Society.
 Palgrave Macmillan, Cham.